 To pass a unit, Senior School students must not have more than 6 unapproved absences, and no student may have more than 15 absences of any sort per unit.
 Please note that the 15 absence limit will be enforced strictly.
+Students are at significant risk of failing VCE if they exceed this limit.

-Student Uniform
+9.2 Student Uniform

 Students are required to be in uniform at all times over the course of the year.
-If a student cannot be in uniform, principal class members or a sub school leader will find uniform at the college for the student to put on.
+If a student cannot be in uniform, the sub school team will find uniform at the college for the student to put on.
 In the case that uniform is not able to be located for the student a pass may be written.
 Consistent breaches of the uniform policy will result in the senior school student being removed from class and potentially sent home.